 If you’re an employer looking to recruit young people with potential, the new government Kickstart Scheme could be the right move for your business.
 ‘Kickstarting’ the economy and young peoples careers, this scheme is sure to give many of us hope as we move through the pandemic.
+Hethel Innovation can help with the Kickstart Scheme.

-Right For My Business?
+Is the Kickstart Scheme Right For My Business?

 The new £2billion government scheme delivered by the department for work and pensions, is set to support young people aged 16-24 most at risk of long term unemployment and currently registered for Universal Credit.
 Offering the opportunity to gain key basic work skills through a 6 month placement with a matched business, it should be the stepping stone to propel them into long-term employment after the placement has ended.
 For businesses, the scheme offers some great benefits alongside having young people bringing hard work and enthusiasm into their workplace.
 To be eligible, businesses must be able to offer 30 placements or more for new job roles.
 The option to join up with other businesses to reach the minimum of 30, is possible (scroll down to find out more).